 Why You Should Use Texas Native Plants in Your Garden

 Here are just a few of the benefits of having plants native to Texas in your garden:

 And of course, we can’t forget one of the most significant benefits of all: there’s no better landscape designer than nature itself.
-When planted together, native plants can make for a stunning addition to any outdoor space.
+When planted together, native plants can make a stunning addition to any outdoor space.

-Plants Native to Texas
+Ornamental Grasses Native to Texas

-Check the NHG events calendar for demonstrations on the benefits of using native plants in your Texas landscape.
-Visit us to start planning your garden or outdoor space today!
+For more information about choosing plants that are native to North Central Texas, you can explore resources from our blog and check the NHG events calendar for classes and demonstrations on how to incorporate native plants in your Texas landscape.
+Visit North Haven Gardens, and let us help you start planning your garden or outdoor space today!